GeveoAu/blog/_posts/2018-06-13-The-motivational-speaker-Nick-Vujicic.md

 ** **

-**"Don’t be afraid to work, don’t be afraid to try, don’t be afraid to network & don’t be shy!"**

-**"Go out and try & you never know who you may inspire along the way." – Nick Vujicic**
+**"Don’t be afraid to work, don’t be afraid to try, don’t be afraid to network & don’t be shy!
+Go out and try & you never know who you may inspire along the way." – Nick Vujicic**